 You can advertise modeled clothing such as bathing suits and lingerie, as long as the pose and product aren't adult-themed or overtly sexual.

-Online pharmacies, prescription drugs and supplements
+Pharmaceutical manufacturers, online pharmacies, prescription drugs and unsafe supplements

 We don't allow anything that directs people to click on Pinterest buttons to get money, prizes or deals.